Wage Calculator

 Division 293 extra tax rate15%

 Concessional contributions include employer SG, salary sacrifice, and personal deductible contributions.
-Non-concessional cap is nil if total super balance exceeds $1.9 million.
+The non-concessional cap is nil once total super balance exceeds the $2,000,000 transfer balance cap.
+Model contribution strategies with the super projection calculator.

 Other Key Rates